-Once you have your mix in your container, write something like”Take 1½ cups of pancake mix, pour in bowl; in separate bowl, mix 1¼c milk and 1 egg” on the chalkboard label.
+Once you have your mix in your container, write something like”Take 1½ cups of pancake mix, pour in a bowl; in a separate bowl, mix 1¼c milk and 1 egg” on the chalkboard label.
 You now have the convenience of the boxed baking mix for much less money!

 Frozen french fries cost between $3.00 and $4.00 per bag, normally 16 oz in weight.
-Why not buy an entire 5 lb bag of White Potatoes and make you own crispy french fries at home?
+Why not buy an entire 5 lb bag of White Potatoes and make your own crispy french fries at home?
 Yes – it takes more time but you are saving almost 80%!

-If you buy a 12 pack of K-cups for $7.00, you are spending around $0.51 per cup of coffee.
-When compared to going out to Dunkin Donuts everyday, having a Keurig might be a good option.
+If you buy a 12-pack of K-cups for $7.00, you are spending around $0.51 per cup of coffee.
+When compared to going out to Dunkin Donuts every day, having a Keurig might be a good option.
 What if you still need to save more money?

 Buying ground or whole bean coffee in the store (maybe with a printable coupon) and brewing it at home will almost always be cheaper – even if you get the expensive stuff.